I used to be smart. At all cost. In fact smarter, that would be more precise to say. Smarter than you, him, them… 😉

 That smart/stupid issue acted like a nail that was driven through my right foot my whole life.
 I could not just enjoy conversations, because I had to be smart, in fact smarter than them.
 I sought the company of people who I thought less smart than me, so I can be smarter.
 When I was an architect (17 years!) there was not a day when I didn’t wonder if I was talented enough.
 I was trapped, I was miserable, and there seemed to be no escape: it was like a machine that churned me whether I liked it or not.

-And I stopped having to be so darn smart!
-That activator pulled the nail out of the floor board, and now my life can move instead of just dancing around being smart.
+…and I stopped having to be so darn smart!
+That activator pulled the nail out of the floor board, that nail I danced around (concern) and now my life could move instead of just dancing around being smart/making others feel stupid.

-Until you free yourself of having to be in a certain way to fix yourself, you'll see everything through that "filter."
-You'll see everything in that skewed way: everything is about your issue, and it seems that the world is trying to prove or disprove to you the what you are afraid of.
-And you will be miserable, no matter what you do.
+Until you free yourself of having to be in a certain way to fix yourself, you’ll see everything through that “wrong you are trying to fix.”
+You’ll see everything in that skewed way: everything is about your issue, and it seems that the world is trying to prove or disprove to you what you are afraid of.
+And you will be miserable.

 There is no person who isn’t caught up in a machine like this.

-Everything that happens to you happens inside that context.
-You get cancer, your husband leaves you for a younger woman, you are asked for a date, you are trying to find out what you like and what you should do with your life.
+And everything that happens to you happens inside that context.
+You get to be someone who cannot learn.
+You get cancer. your husband leaves you for a younger woman.
+You are asked for a date.
+You are trying to figure out what you like and what you should do with your life.
+Your water isn’t energizing.
+You misses your thesis deadline.
+Everything.

 Until you get yourself reasonably free from the machine (I am about 70% free, just muscle tested it) all your efforts to carve out a meaningful life are futile.